 Crowning a narrow spit, the fishing village is graced with magnificent views.
 There’s an unexpectedly rich restaurant scene, as well as top-notch accommodation and a wide variety of boat and seaplane tours.
 Most of the latter have a whale-watching, surfing (Canada’s best surf is close at hand) and fishing angle or provide a means to travel out to the nearby islands and hot springs.

-It’s worth visiting the small Whale Centre at 411 Campbell St, one of many places to book whale-watching and bear-spotting tours, but also home to artefacts centred on local seafaring and First Nations culture.
-Another notable spot is the Eagle Aerie Gallery, 350 Campbell St, a gallery housed in a traditional longhouse-style building with a beautiful cedar interior.
+It’s worth visiting the small Whale Centre at 411 Campbell St, home to artefacts centred on local seafaring and First Nations culture.
+Another notable spot is the Eagle Aerie Gallery, 350 Campbell St, a gallery housed in a traditional longhouse-style building with a cedar interior.

-Two fine beaches lie southeast of town: MacKenzie Beach and Chestermano Beach (for access to the latter take Lynn Rd right just beyond the Dolphin Motel).
-The former is one of the warmer spots locally, the latter home to a fair number of out-of-town accommodation possibilities.
-The quietest beach around is Templar: ask at the visitor centre for directions.
+Three fine beaches lie southeast of town: MacKenzie Beach, Cox Bay and Chestermano Beach (for access to the latter take Lynn Rd right just beyond the Dolphin Motel).
+The quietest beach around is Tonquin: ask at the visitor centre for directions.